Exciting Opportunity at Francis Parker School in San Diego, California

 Overlooking Mission Valley, two separate campuses serve students in Lower School – junior kindergarten through 5th grade; Middle School – 6th grade through 8th grade and Upper School – 9th grade through 12th grade.
 As a college preparatory school Parker offers a comprehensive program that includes twenty-five advanced placement courses as well as a rich palette of electives – all designed to meet the individual needs of our students.

-Francis Parker School seeks an enthusiastic, dedicated, and passionate educator to teach English in our 6-12 English Department.
+Francis Parker School seeks an enthusiastic, dedicated and passionate Learning Specialist to serve our Middle School population.

 The Middle School, which includes grades 6-8 and enrolls 300+ students, is a lively and dynamic place.
 True to the vision of the school’s namesake, Colonel Francis W. Parker, the Middle School emphasizes the importance of learning through doing.
 A rigorous curriculum guided by a passionate and caring faculty nurtures in students a lifelong love of learning.